bostiog1/mini-games/README.md

-You can see what the site looks like by clicking READ ME on each project.
+You can see the projects live by clicking READ ME on each one.